portworx/px-docs/portworx-on-ecs.md

 You will need to provision storage to these instances by creating new EBS volumes and attaching it to the instances.
 Portworx will be using these volumes to provision storage to your containers.

 #### Turn each EC2 instance into an ECS instance
-You must install the `ecs-agent` on each EC2 instance to convert the instance to an ECS instance.
-Follow [these](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-install.html) instructions.
+Follow [these](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-install.html) instructions to install the `ecs-agent` on each EC2 instance to convert it into an ECS instance.

 Your command to launch the ecs-agent will look like this: